virat7832/Mental-Health-Tracker/README.md

 ## Installation

-Follow these steps to set up the project locally:
+Follow these steps to set up project locally

 1. **Clone the Repository**
    Open your terminal and run the following command: